-Relevant policies and development guidelines from the 2010 Comprehensive Plan and the 2007 Parks, Open Space, and Recreation Plan have been incorporated into this Master Plan.
+Relevant policies and development guidelines from the 2010 2015 Comprehensive Plan, and the 2007 Parks, Open Space, and Recreation2017 By The Way Plan, 2018 Parks Recreation Open Space Arts Plan, 2016 Downtown Waterfront Master Plan, and 2016 Japanese Gulch Park Master Plan have been incorporated into this Master PlanSMP.

-2010 Comprehensive Plan: The Mukilteo Comprehensive Plan contains the City's vision for the future of Mukilteo.
-Included in this document are the City's goals and policies for land use, parks and recreation, shorelines, economic development, transportation, capital facilities, and potential annexations.
+20150 Comprehensive Plan: The Mukilteo Comprehensive Plan contains the City's vision for the future of Mukilteo.
+Included in this document plan are the City's goals and policies for land use, parks and recreation, shorelines, economic development, transportation, capital facilities, and potential annexations. the natural environment, built environment, economy, public participation, arts and cultural awareness, healthy and safe community, and innovation.

-2007 Parks, Open Space, and Recreation Plan: To comply with the Washington State Growth Management Act (GMA), a Parks, Open Space, and Recreation Plan (Park Plan) has been prepared that reflects the goals and policies adopted in the Mukilteo Comprehensive Plan.
+2017807 Parks, Open Space, and RecreationParks Recreation Open Space Arts (PROSA) Plan: The PROSA Plan was written in order to be eligible for funding from the Washington State Recreation and Conservation Office (RCO), including funding for continued development of the wWaterfront.
+The primary goals and objectives laid out in this plan strive to meet applicable policies detailed in the 2015 Comprehensive Plan, where the overarching narrative is designed to increase Mukilteo's livability.
+The PROSA pPlan prioritizes waterfront redevelopment over the next six years (Figure 15).
+To comply with the Washington State Growth Management Act (GMA), a Parks, Open Space, and Recreation Plan (Park Plan) has been prepared that reflects the goals and policies adopted in the Mukilteo Comprehensive Plan.
 The Park Plan is a useful tool to articulate the open space and recreational policies presented in the Comprehensive Plan and to help set priorities.
 Finally, this functional plan provides a foundation from which to establish the capital budget and allocate funds to complete the proposed projects.

-2009 Bicycle, Pedestrian and Trails Plan: The Trails Plan was created as a vision for Mukilteo's future bicycle and pedestrian trails system.
-Included in this document are the City's goals and policies for trails, a trail inventory, and a capital facilities plan prioritizing bicycle and pedestrian pathway needs.
+2009 Bicycle, Pedestrian and Trails2017 By The Way (BTW) Plan: The Trails Bike Transit Walk Plan was created as a vision for Mukilteo's future complete and efficient network of safe, healthy, convenient, and enjoyable transportation options that provide equitable connectivity to pedestrians, transit users, cyclists, and motorists to and from the neighborhoods where they live, work, and play. bicycle and pedestrian trails system.
+Included in this document plan are the City's goals and policies for trails, a trail inventory, and a capital facilities plan prioritizing bicycle and pedestrian pathway needs.transportation networks that will provide safe connections for all ages, populations, and abilities.